Phone Anxiety Alternatives

 Best for: Any call you'd rather not make — especially ones where other alternatives don't exist.

-Why it's different: Unlike the other alternatives, an AI phone agent works for any phone call — not just businesses that happen to have chat or online booking.
-Insurance, government agencies, small businesses, doctors who only take calls — all covered.
+Why it's different: Unlike the other alternatives, this works for any phone number — not just businesses that happen to have chat or online booking.
+Insurance, government agencies, small businesses, doctors who only take calls.
+And it removes the two things people actually stall on: picking up the phone in the first place, and the open-ended wait.

 When the phone is the only option